apache/ratis/ratis-docs/content/cli.md

 ### Setting up from a binary tarball
 Download the Ratis bin tarball from https://ratis.apache.org/downloads.html .
-Note that ratis-shell is available starting from version 2.3.0 (already released) does not have ratis-shell bin.
+Note that the bin tarball of Ratis version 2.3.0 or earlier does not contain ratis-shell.
+The bin tarball of later versions will contain ratis-shell.
 Extract the bin tarball to a destination directory `<DST_DIR>`
 ```
 $ tar -C <DST_DIR> -zxvf apache-ratis-<VERSION>-bin.tar.gz apache-ratis-<VERSION>/ratis-shell